Mormons -- Illinois -- Nauvoo

 Scope and Contents Materials contain Brown's handwritten diary and autobiography.
 Brown's record starts with an autobiography which takes him to the year 1856 when his diary begins.
-Describes his conversion to the Mormon Church, life in Nauvoo, Illinois, and relationship with Joseph Smith, the first president of the Mormon Church.
-Brown then describes his migration to Salt Lake City, Utah, settling in Las Vegas, Nevada, move to the St. George, Utah area, service on a mission for the Mormon Church in England,...
+Describes his conversion to the Mormon Church, life in Nauvoo, Illinois, and relationship with Joseph Smith, the first president of the Church of Jesus Christ of Latter-day Saints.
+Brown then describes his migration to Salt Lake City, Utah, settling in Las Vegas, Nevada, move to the St. George, Utah area, service on a mission for the...

 Item — Folder 1: [Barcode: 31197230329838]

 Scope and Contents Photocopy of a microfilmed copy of a typescript.
 The item is a 26 page autobiography of William Adams.
 Adams describes how was born in Ireland on January 8, 1822.
 He was raised a Protestant but joined the Mormon Church in 1842.
 He migrated to the United States up the Mississippi River.
 He settled in Nauvoo, Illinois, where he worked as a stone mason on the Nauvoo Temple.
 Adams was present at a meeting after the death of Joseph Smith, the first president of the Mormon Church.
 "I heard a voice...

 File — Folder 1: [Barcode: 31197230330547]